Nagendra1997/mesibo-documentation/conferencing.md

 ---
 description: Enable applications with conference calling, live streaming, screen sharing, group chat and more
 keywords: messaging platform, chat api platform, voice, video calling, mesibo communication platform
-title: Mesibo Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and chat API
+title: Mesibo Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and Chat API
 ---

 Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events, webinars, on-demand streaming, and more.
-The platform is available both on the cloud and on-premise at no additional cost.
+The platform is available as native and web based offerings, that can be used both on the cloud and on-premise at no additional cost.

 Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application with minimal setup and cost.

-## Features
+## Why mesibo for conferencing?
 - Just under 700KB footprint makes mesibo, the lightest conferencing server in the world.
-You can run mesibo's conferencing platform on any server with minimum resources, even on something like a Raspberry Pi.
+You can run mesibo's conferencing platform on any server with minimum resources.

 - Capacity on Demand - Elastic architecture lets you use Kubernetes or Docker Swarm orchestration to scale-up or scale-down capacity on demand!